MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/spatial-keyboard.md

 VR Builder supports the XR Interaction Toolkit's spatial (non-native) keyboard as an in-world input method, so VR users can type without a hardware keyboard.
 This page covers:

-- The **automatic setup** done by the Scene Setup Wizard for UI Toolkit-based UI.
-- Using the **spatial keyboard with uGUI / TextMeshPro (legacy UI)**, which is handled directly by the XR Interaction Toolkit and needs no VR Builder wiring.
-- Using the **headset's native system keyboard** (e.g. Pico, Quest in some modes), which needs no VR Builder wiring either.
+- Adding the **spatial keyboard to the scene** through the Scene Setup Wizard.
+- Wiring **one or more UI Toolkit `UIDocument`s** to the keyboard with a bridge component.
+- The **multi-user** auto-setup that wires the keyboard to the built-in connection window.
-- Plugging in a **different keyboard implementation** (for example, a third-party floating keyboard prefab) by implementing your own keyboard backend.
+- Plugging in a **different keyboard implementation** (for example, a custom floating keyboard prefab) by implementing your own keyboard backend.
+- When you can rely on a **native headset keyboard** (Pico OS, Quest in supported modes, etc.) and skip the spatial keyboard setup entirely.

 ### Requirements

 - A VR Builder scene set up via the Scene Setup Wizard (see [XR Rig](xr-rig.md)).
 - The Unity **XR Interaction Toolkit** package, with the **XRI Spatial Keyboard** sample imported.
-This sample provides the `XRKeyboard`, `XRI Global Keyboard Manager` prefab, and `GlobalNonNativeKeyboard` types that the keyboard relies on.
+This sample provides the `XRKeyboard`, the `XRI Global Keyboard Manager` prefab, and `GlobalNonNativeKeyboard`.

-If the XRI Spatial Keyboard sample is not imported, the **Add XR spatial keyboard** option in the Scene Setup Wizard is greyed out.
+The Scene Setup Wizard option for the spatial keyboard is greyed out when the XRI Spatial Keyboard sample is not imported.

-### Setting Up the Spatial Keyboard with UI Toolkit
+### Adding the Spatial Keyboard via Scene Setup

-The Scene Setup Wizard now does all the wiring for you.
-When you create a scene from `Tools > VR Builder > Scene Setup Wizard`, the configuration page contains a checkbox:

-- **Add XR spatial keyboard** — *enabled by default.*

-When this option is on and the XRI Spatial Keyboard sample is present, VR Builder automatically:

-1. Spawns the `XRI Global Keyboard Manager` prefab from the sample into the scene.
-This is the shared `XRKeyboard` instance every text field opens.
+When you create a scene from `Tools > VR Builder > Scene Setup Wizard`, the configuration page contains a checkbox to add the spatial keyboard.
+Enabling it makes VR Builder spawn the `XRI Global Keyboard Manager` prefab from the XRI sample into the scene.
+This is the single shared `XRKeyboard` instance that every text field will open.
-2. Creates a GameObject named **`VR Builder UI`** with the following pre-wired components:
-   - `UIDocument` — empty source asset; this is where you assign your UXML.
-   - `XriSpatialKeyboardBackend` — the keyboard backend that drives the XRI keyboard.
-   - `UITKKeyboardBridge` — wired to the backend, with `Close Keyboard On Focus Out = false` and `Close Keyboard On Submit = true`.

-After running the wizard, all you have to do is:
+What scene setup does **depends on the configuration you pick**:

+- **Single-user scenes** — Scene setup only adds the `XRI Global Keyboard Manager` to the scene.
+It does **not** create a `UIDocument` for you and it does **not** add a bridge component anywhere.
+You are responsible for adding the `UITKKeyboardBridge` to each `UIDocument` you want connected to the keyboard (see the next section).
+- **Multi-user scenes (Netcode add-on)** — Scene setup adds the `XRI Global Keyboard Manager` **and** automatically attaches `UITKKeyboardBridge` to the built-in `CONNECTION_WINDOW` `UIDocument`, with its `Server IP` input field registered.
+The connection panel works out of the box; any additional `UIDocument`s you add later still need their own bridge.

+### Wiring a UIDocument to the Keyboard

+To make the spatial keyboard open for a UI Toolkit `TextField` in your own `UIDocument`:

-1. Select the **`VR Builder UI`** GameObject in the scene.
+1. Select the GameObject that holds the `UIDocument`.
-2. On its `UIDocument`, set the **Source Asset** to your own UXML.
+2. Add a **UITK Keyboard Bridge** (`UITKKeyboardBridge`) component to it.
+The component requires a `UIDocument` on the same GameObject (enforced by `[RequireComponent(typeof(UIDocument))]`).
+3. Add the **XRI Spatial Keyboard Backend** (`XriSpatialKeyboardBackend`) component to the same GameObject — or assign an existing backend from elsewhere via the bridge's **Keyboard Backend Behaviour** field.
+When left blank, the bridge auto-resolves any `IKeyboardBackend` component on its own GameObject.
-3. On the `UITKKeyboardBridge`, add the `name` of every UI Toolkit `TextField` you want to wire up to the **Text Field Names** list.
-Only fields whose names appear in this list will open the spatial keyboard — unlisted `TextField`s are ignored.
+4. In the bridge's **Text Field Names** list, add the `name` of every UI Toolkit `TextField` you want to open the spatial keyboard.
+Only fields whose names are in this list will be hooked up; unlisted fields are ignored.

-That's it.
-Pointing at any registered `TextField` with an XR ray, poking it with a controller, or tabbing to it now opens the in-VR keyboard with the field's current text.

-#### Multi-User Scenes (Netcode Add-On)

-For multi-user scenes set up with the **Netcode for VR Builder** add-on, the `VR Builder UI` host is not created.
-Instead, the existing connection UI (`DefaultConnectionUI`) is wired up automatically — the `UITKKeyboardBridge` and `XriSpatialKeyboardBackend` are added to it at runtime by `DefaultConnectionUIXriKeyboardBridgeBootstrap`, configured for the `ServerIpInput` field.
-No manual setup is needed for the IP-entry field.

-If you add your own UI Toolkit screens to a multi-user scene, follow the same steps as in single-user: drop a GameObject with `UIDocument`, `XriSpatialKeyboardBackend`, and `UITKKeyboardBridge`, then list your field names in **Text Field Names**.

-### Using the Spatial Keyboard with uGUI / TextMeshPro (Legacy UI)

-If your UI uses Unity's legacy uGUI (`Canvas` with `InputField` or `TMP_InputField`) instead of UI Toolkit, you do not need the VR Builder bridge at all.
-The XR Interaction Toolkit's Spatial Keyboard sample integrates directly with uGUI input fields through `GlobalNonNativeKeyboard`.

-To enable it:

-1. In the Scene Setup Wizard, leave **Add XR spatial keyboard** enabled — this places the `XRI Global Keyboard Manager` prefab in the scene, which is everything XRI needs for legacy UI.
-2. Add your `Canvas` with `InputField` or `TMP_InputField` components as you normally would.

-For details on configuration, theming, and the XRI keyboard's behavior with legacy UI, see the [XR Interaction Toolkit documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@latest) for the Spatial Keyboard sample.

-### Using the Headset's Native Keyboard

-If you would rather use the headset's built-in system keyboard (for example, the Pico OS keyboard, the Quest system keyboard in supported modes, or the OS keyboard on mobile / standalone) instead of an in-Unity keyboard, **no VR Builder setup is required**.
-Build your UI normally with UI Toolkit (`UIDocument` + `TextField`) — when a `TextField` gains focus on a device that exposes a native keyboard, the OS surfaces it automatically.

-For this path:

-- **Disable** the **Add XR spatial keyboard** checkbox in the Scene Setup Wizard, or simply delete the auto-created `VR Builder UI` host and the `XRI Global Keyboard Manager` from the scene.
-Otherwise the in-VR XRI keyboard will open in addition to (or instead of) the native one.
-- You do **not** need the `UITKKeyboardBridge`, the `XriSpatialKeyboardBackend`, or the XRI Spatial Keyboard sample at all.
-- Native keyboard availability depends on the runtime — on standalone headsets it varies by vendor and by whether the app is foregrounded inside a system overlay context.
-Test on your target device.
+#### Multiple UIDocuments

+A bridge serves a single `UIDocument` — its own.
+If you have several `UIDocument`s in the scene (for example, a main menu, a settings panel, and a debug HUD), add a separate `UITKKeyboardBridge` to **each** `UIDocument` GameObject and list that document's own field names in its bridge.
+They can all share the same `XriSpatialKeyboardBackend` instance, or each carry its own; they all drive the single `XRI Global Keyboard Manager` in the scene.

 ### Component Reference

-The components below are added automatically by the Scene Setup Wizard.
-You usually don't need to touch them — but knowing the fields helps when customizing behavior.

 **UITK Keyboard Bridge**